 Informed Consent

 Informed consent is one of the founding principles of research ethics.
-Its intent is that human participants can voluntarily enter research with full information about what it means for them to take part, and that they give consent before they enter the research.
-It’s best to plan for sharing your data from the very start of your research project, including considerations for obtaining informed consent regarding the storage and sharing of research data for future use.
+Its intent is that human participants can voluntarily enter research with full information about what it means for them to take part, and that they give consent before they enter the research study.
+It’s best to plan for sharing your data from the very start of your research project, including considerations for obtaining informed consent from human participants regarding the storage and sharing of research data for future use.

 "Consumers viewed consent as the most important privacy protection.
 The central role of consent may reflect the value placed by consumers on preserving autonomy and the ability to choose whether and how their personal data are used."